Our Policy

 Dietary Guidelines for Americans

-The 2025 Dietary Guidelines for Americans must recognize what we all know: potatoes are a vegetable.
+The 2025 Dietary Guidelines for Americans must recognize what we all know: potatoes are a vegetable, and recommendations must remain at 5 cups per week.

 School Breakfast Access for White Potatoes

-Congress must continue to allow equal access for potatoes in federal school meals regulations through the appropriations process.
+Congress must continue to prevent the limitation on serving potatoes as part of federal school meals regulations through the appropriations process.

 Supplemental Nutrition Assistance Program